 Who We Are

 The Bioplastic Feedstock Alliance (BFA) was formed by some of the world’s leading consumer brand companies as a precompetitive, multi-stakeholder forum focused on increasing awareness around the environmental and social performance of potential feedstock sources for bio-based plastics.
-Founding members of the BFA include: The Coca-Cola Company, Danone, Ford Motor Company, H.J.
-Heinz Company, Nestle, Nike, Inc., P&G and Unilever.
+Founding members of the BFA include: The Coca-Cola Company, Danone, Ford Motor Company, Nestle, Nike, Inc., P&G and Unilever.
 These global companies, together with respected academic and NGO thought leaders, are all committed to using informed science and critical thinking to help guide the responsible selection of feedstocks for biobased plastics in order to encourage a more sustainable flow of materials, helping to create lasting value for present and future generations.

 World Wildlife Fund (WWF) supports the responsible management of natural resources while meeting the increasing demands of a growing population.
 As a part of this commitment, WWF has helped to convene the BFA in order to enable progress toward realizing its important objectives.